Jonathan-Unsworth/SciFiUI/README.md

 }
 ```

-I had the Button class inherit from both interfaces.
-This allowed me to use 2 ArrayLists to store the button.
-One array list for rendering it and another for making it interactable.
-This meant I could just cycle through the array lists for the buttons in the render method and mousePressed method.
-I achieved button functionality by passing in a renderable object as a parameter for the button class, this allows for button that have different functionality when pressed by the user.
+This allowed me use 2 ArrayLists, one for renderables and another for clickables, to store each respectively.
+This way I could just cycle through each list with a foreach loop to render everything to screen, and apply functionality to certain objects on screen with the mousePressed method.

 ```Java
 public class UI extends PApplet